Core Rules

 Actions

-On their turn a PC may make a movement and take up to one action.
-This may be casting a spell, attacking, taking something out of your equipment, making a second movement, or some other combat maneuver.
+On their turn an adventurer may make a movement and take up to one action.
+This may be

-Minor actions like picking up an item, dismounting a horse, or calling out do not count as an action.
+Minor actions like picking up a small object, dismounting a horse, or calling out do not count as an action.

 Players declare what actions they will take before rolling any dice.
 If they attempt something risky, the referee will call for a save from the appropriate party.